Aviva Equity Release Review

 Aviva’s Enhanced Lifetime Mortgage

-Seek financial advice before making any decisions.
+We highly recommend that you seek financial advice before making any decisions.

-How Much Could I Borrow?
+How Much Could You Borrow?

-How much you could borrow depends on age, lifestyle, health, and property value, but Aviva’s loan amounts range from £15,000 to £1,000,000.16
+How much you could borrow depends on age, lifestyle, health, and property value, but Aviva’s loan amounts range from £15,000 to £1mln.16

 The calculation considers your age and property value

-For instance, equity release for over 55 may borrow at least 19.5% of their equity value, while homeowners aged 85 and older could borrow up to 47.9%.17
+For instance, equity release for those over 55 may borrow at least 19.5% of their equity value, while homeowners aged 85 and older could borrow up to 47.9%.17

 The cash reserve allows a minimum withdrawal of £500, with a required minimum balance of £5,000 to keep the facility open.18